questoflife/qol_backend_api/docs/04-testing.md

 # Testing Guide

 This project uses pytest as the testing framework, configured through `pytest.ini`.
+Currently, the only test entrypoint is `pytest`.

+## Running Tests

+Tests should be run in the testing Docker environment before committing or making pull requests to ensure the codebase is ready for integration.
+The testing environment mirrors the production setup without development tools, providing the most reliable validation.
+Local tests in your debug environment may still be useful during development for debugging purposes.

 ### Option A: External Database Testing